MicrocontrollersDev/Alternatives/SkyblockExtras.md

     - [Testimony 1](https://i.imgur.com/SIjMpFr.png)
     - [Testimony 2](https://i.imgur.com/Ax7HjOn.png)
     - If you have a problem with SBE, getting help on the SBE Discord server can be difficult.
 It is also hard to get help on any other discord server because of SBE's obfuscation and paywall.
+- **Actually getting SBE is a pain**
+    - To buy SBE, you have to be in their discord server, which requires phone authentification.
+    - You will get automatically banned from the SBE server on mention of certain things, including this list.

 # Rebuttal Against SBE Developers
 - An SBE developer compiled a list of features that Skytils stole from SBE.
 Here is a rebuttal to a few of the points made.